Specialist Printing Equipment and Materials (Offences) Act 2015

 Groups Affected

-- Suppliers of printing equipment: They will face criminal liability if they knowingly supply equipment used for criminal purposes.
-This could include businesses and individuals.
+- Suppliers of printing equipment: They face potential criminal liability if they knowingly supply equipment for criminal purposes.

 Powered by nyModel